fmher/project-4/README.md

 # User Experience

 The user can go on the website and look at all the cars that are provided at on the website.
 The user will see different cars, their pricing, and how fast each car is.
 If the customer is interested in buying one of the provided cars they will click the buy now button.
-That button will have a pop up explaining telling the customer to call the follwing number to buy the car.
+That button will have a pop up explaining telling the customer to call the following number to buy the car.

 # MVP